fwurm/2021_Wurm_Learnability/README.md

 Behavioral data for 28 participants is included in \BEH

-The mfit toolbox by Samule Gershman (https://github.com/sjgershm/mfit.git) is already added as a submodule.
+The mfit toolbox by Samuel Gershman (https://github.com/sjgershm/mfit.git) is already added as a submodule.

 For questions, @fwurm / wurmfranz@gmx.de